When Republican Scott Brown won the special election to the Senate in 2010, the headline in the Village Voice read:

 It is not impossible to reform the filibuster – it has been done in the recent past.
 And unlike many of the other political reforms discussed here, this one does not require a herculean effort to change the Constitution – it only requires a change in Senate rules.
 In 2013, the Democrats used the so-called “nuclear option” to reduce the votes for cloture from 60 to 51 for all executive branch nominations and all judicial nominations other than the Supreme Court.
 The nuclear option is a complicated parliamentary maneuver that allows Senate rules to be changed by a simple majority vote, rather than the two-thirds that is usually needed to change these rules.
 In 2017, the Republicans also used the nuclear option to lower the cloture threshold for Supreme Court nomination to 51 votes as well.
 But of course, none of these changes addressed the many and severe problems that this practice causes for policy legislation.

 So the question remains: What are the chances for seriously limiting or abolishing this practice for legislative bills?
-The answer is complex and not very encouraging.
-On the positive side, there is some indication that the American public is becoming more frustrated with the filibuster.
-A poll taken in 2013, after a huge increase in Republican filibusters during the early years of the Obama administration, 44% of Americans said they were in favor of ending this practice.
-However, it is less clear how important the public thinks this problem is, and whether there is the political will to push for this change in an aggressive and prolonged way.
+The answer now, in the spring of 2021, is that the prospects look encouraging.
+First of all, it is clear that many Americans have been frustrated for some time with the filibuster.
+In a poll taken in 2013, after a huge increase in Republican filibusters during the early years of the Obama administration, 44% of Americans said they were in favor of ending this practice.

 read the next issue: 5.
 Unaccountable Power for Life